top of page

 WHo

-• reside in communities east of the Anacostia River (i.e., Wards 5, 6, 7, 8)—communities that have historically been impacted by adverse social determinants of health (i.e., housing insecurity, food insecurity, etc.)
+To participate, families must be enrolled at SJS and meet certain socioeconomic factors, such as residing in areas east of the Anacostia River (i.e., Wards 5, 6, 7, 8)—communities that have historically been impacted by adverse social determinants of health.

 about mon

-We are honored to be parting with MON on this historic initiative.
+We are honored to be parting with MON on this historic initiative for the pilot version of our program from Summer 2024 - Fall 2024.

 Mother’s Outreach Network (MON) is a racial justice and antipoverty organization that supports Black mothers in advancing Black family preservation, economic security, and racial justice by transforming government income and child welfare laws, policies, and practices from punitive to empowering.